openshift/training/rc-setup.md

 As the `alice` user:

-    osc delete project demo
+    oc delete project demo

 If you quickly go to the web console and return to the top page, you'll see a warning icon that will pop-up a hover tip saying the project is marked for deletion.

-If you switch to the `root` user and issue `osc get project` you will see that the demo project's status is "Terminating".
-If you do an `osc get pod -n demo` you may see the pods, still.
+If you switch to the `root` user and issue `oc get project` you will see that the demo project's status is "Terminating".
+If you do an `oc get pod -n demo` you may see the pods, still.
 It takes about 60 seconds for the project deletion cleanup routine to finish.

-Once the project disappears from `osc get project`, doing `osc get pod -n demo` should return no results.
+Once the project disappears from `oc get project`, doing `oc get pod -n demo` should return no results.

 ## Preparing for S2I: the Registry